phellsten/UnDelay-PTV-Delay-Finder/RTN_Week5.md

 The page is pretty self-explanatory in its expected implementation, with Home redirecting to the current page, being mainly for usage on seperate pages.
 The about button is expected to take you to the mockup about page below, which are currently unlinked.
 Login and signup take you to seperate login/register screens depending upon user selection.
 Post having loggged in a page with bookmarked routes would be displayed indicating all delays relative to the user.

+# CONTINUE BUTTON ????

 The continue button would ?????

 ![Static about page screenshot](images/blog/Week5/About%20page.PNG)

 Another mockup static page which was created was the About page, which we are intending to have communicate to potential users the benefits of using our system over the standard ptv counterparts.

-Link to webpage : INSERT LINK WHEN DONE
+Link to webpage :

+# WEBPAGE LINK

+Sign-up page mockup

 ![Mockup for the sign-up page](images/blog/Week5/Login%20Signup%20page.jpg)

+Map page mockup

 ![Mockup for the map page](images/blog/Week5/Map%20mockup.jpg)

+Subscription page mockup

 ![Mockup for the subscription page](images/blog/Week5/Subscriptions%20mockup.jpg)

+# MORE COMMENTS ON MOCKUPS

 We have a couple mockups above for other possible pages our site may contain, hoewever these are still a work in progress and are in no way final.

-Comment on mockups